WHY ONLINE CLASSES?

 Personal comfort: Some students enroll in distance courses as a personal learning preference.
 For example, distance learning lets them attend a class when fully awake and attend in increments of convenient time blocks.

-Develop life-long learning: Students learn to be courteous and respectful to others.
+Career skill-building: Students learn to be courteous and respectful to others.
 They improve writing and technological skills through constant communication and interaction with technology-enabled content.
 These are critical skills to the workplace of the 21st century.